JohanssonRein/JohanssonRein.github.io/_pages/about.md

 * My research interests so far are in mathematical statistics and partial differential equations.
 Furthermore I am also interested in one field where mathematics is widely applied:  Biostatistics, especially the field of survival analysis, I would like to study survival analysis alongside with causal inference, also investigating some multi-state models using markov chain and probability theory.

 * I am currently doing my research in survival analysis with professor Masoud Asgharian in McGill University, Department of Mathematics and Statistics.
-You may find my research thesis here which is still under construction.
+You may find my research thesis here: [Analysing Incident and Prevalent Cohort Survival Data (2025)](/files/survivalanalysis.pdf), which is still under construction.
 It provides a theoretical approach and serves as an introduction to survival analysis, where basic concepts including censoring and truncation were introduced, also examined different estimating techniques for parametric; non-parametric and semi-parametric as well as hypothesis testing.

 <br>

+You can nevigate to other topic bars on top to know more about me. :)